Do you want to move WordPress from a local server to a live site?

 This will launch the Duplicator migration wizard.

-The installer will run a few tests and you should see ‘Pass’ next to the archive and validation tests.
+The installer will run a few tests and will initialize the script.

-On the next screen, you will be asked to enter your MySQL host, database name, username, and password.
+Under the Setup section, you will be asked to enter your MySQL host, database name, username, and password.

 Your host will likely be localhost.
 After that, you will enter the details of the database you created in the earlier step.

-Then, click on the ‘Test Database’ button to make sure the details you entered are correct.
+Then, click on the ‘Validate’ button to make sure the details you entered are correct.

 After that, click on the ‘Next’ button to continue.